OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

 & "C:\Program Files\Octopus Deploy\Octopus\Octopus.Server.exe" service --instance "Default" --restart
 ```

-### Potential Pitfalls
+### Potential pitfalls

-Generally, adding a new node will fail for one the following reasons:
+Generally, adding a new node to an Octopus High Availability cluster will fail for one the following reasons:

 1. Unable to connect to the database.
 1. Unable to connect to the shared file storage.